1. Providing a Price

 Last updated

-When a user interacts with the USDN Protocol (by minting/redeeming USDN, opening/closing a Long position or liquidating positions), providing a price is mandatory.
-The Protocol, operating on the blockchain, does not have direct access to external prices and therefore relies on the information provided by the user.
+When a user interacts with the USDN protocol (by minting/redeeming the USDN token, opening/closing a long position, or liquidating positions), providing a price is mandatory.
+The protocol, operating on the blockchain, does not have direct access to external prices and therefore relies on the information provided by the user.
 To minimize the risk of fraud, only prices from trusted oracles such as Pyth and Chainlink are accepted.
 A redundancy mechanism is in place between these two oracles to ensure continuity of operations if one becomes unavailable.

-Initiate: The user begins by initiating the action (minting/redeeming USDN or opening/closing a Long position) and provides a Security Deposit of 0.5 ETH.
+Initiate: The user begins by initiating the action (minting/redeeming the USDN token or opening/closing a long position) and provides a security deposit of 0.15 ETH.
 This deposit serves as a guarantee for the subsequent validation of the action.

 From T to T+23s: No validation possible.

-The 0.5 ETH deposit ensures that the user completes their operation, preventing actions from remaining indefinitely pending, which could hinder the functionality of the Protocol.
+The 0.15 ETH deposit ensures that the user completes their operation, preventing actions from remaining indefinitely pending, which could hinder the functionality of the protocol.
 Validation delays are designed to encourage timely transaction finalization.
-By limiting the time available to validate an action, the Protocol ensures that operations are executed efficiently and within timelines that preserve the system’s responsiveness and security.
+By limiting the time available to validate an action, the protocol ensures that operations are executed efficiently and within timelines that preserve the system’s responsiveness and security.
 This time structure also helps minimize the risks of manipulation or external interference, thus supporting the overall integrity of transactions on the platform.